yousefhamza/YHxNetworkManager/README.md

 }];
 ```

-there's also POST, PUT, DELETE
+there's also POST, PUT, DELETE.

 Also it provides a simple API for loading images asynchronously